What Difference Does It Make?

 "What Difference Does It Make?" is a song by the English rock band the Smiths, written by singer Morrissey and guitarist Johnny Marr.
-It was the band's third single and is featured on their debut album, The Smiths.
-A different version, recorded for the John Peel Show on BBC Radio 1, is included in the compilation album Hatful of Hollow.
+It was the band's third single and is featured on their self-titled debut album (1984).
+A different version, recorded for the John Peel Show on BBC Radio 1, is included in the compilation album Hatful of Hollow (also 1984).

-The song was one of the band's first significant chart hits, peaking at No. 12 in the UK Singles Chart.
+The song was one of the band's first significant chart hits, peaking at No. 12 in the UK singles chart.